beninform/Alexa_Minnie_Guide/README.md

 <body>
   <p> Welcome to the Smart Minnie user guide for Amazon Alexa!
-  Here we give you some simple tips & tricks to help get you started with Minnie on your Alexa-enabled device. </p>
+  Here we give you some simple tips, tricks and examples to help get you started with Minnie on your Alexa-enabled device. </p>

   <p> Smart Minnie is an Alexa supported application to help you record